nptnl/nptnl/README.md

 ## **how do markdown?**

-I'm a senior in high school interested in programming as applied to math and physics.
+I'm a first-year at Georgia Tech interested in programming as applied to math and physics.

 Most of my projects are created without using any libraries or dependencies; I just enjoy it more when everything is from the ground up, especially with math functions.